HIIT Exercise for Beginners with kids

 Also known as the Nose Breaker, this move is a favorite with little ones and very useful for burning fat and improving coordination.

-We started standing up, with our legs spread at the shoulders’ height and a little bent.
-Lean the trunk forward a little, activate the abdomen, and flex the arms until the fists are at shoulder height.
+We started standing up, with our legs slightly bent at the shoulders’ height.
+Learn the trunk, activate the abdomen, and flex the arms until the fists are at shoulder height.

 Then alternately punch to the front, stretching your arms fully.
 Hit 10 times in a row, then roll sideways for another 10.
 Repeat for 30 seconds.